 Among construction projects, contractors run into these disputes either during or after the job:

-- Contract errors: Though both parties agree to contracts beforehand, the context of some clauses may not appear relevant until the client decides they do not like something.
-Few lawyers will find a way out of a poorly worded contract, but that does not keep clients from trying.
+- Contract misunderstanding: Though both parties agree to contracts beforehand, the context of some clauses may not appear relevant until typically the customer decides they do not like something or misunderstands the construction process.
+It is critical to have the most complete contract possible to avoid misunderstanding and to minimize the possibility of mischaracterization.

 - Quality of construction: Construction is a human business and sometimes errors occur.
-When discovered, clients have a certain amount of time to file suit.
-Thankfully, California law allows contractors a Right to Cure, which mandates that clients allow contractors to fix errors or defects before pursuing litigation.
+When discovered, customers have a certain amount of time to file suit.
+California law allows contractors a Right to Cure, which mandates that clients allow contractors to fix errors or defects before pursuing litigation.

 - Payment disputes: Some clients may refuse payment upon completion of a project, requiring contractors to file suit.
 Clients may argue they are withholding payment due to dissatisfaction with another element of the project, so these cases often spill over into other suits.